prometheus/docs/content/docs/tutorials/getting_started.md

       - targets: ["localhost:9090"]
 ```

-In the above configuration file we have mentioned the scrape_interval i.e how frequently we want Prometheus to scrape the metrics.
-We have added scrape_configs which has a name and target to scrape the metrics from.
+In the above configuration file we have mentioned the `scrape_interval`, i.e how frequently we want Prometheus to scrape the metrics.
+We have added `scrape_configs` which has a name and target to scrape the metrics from.
 Prometheus by default listens on port 9090.
 So add it to targets.

 > prometheus --config.file=prometheus.yml

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ioa0eISf1Q0" frameborder="0" allowfullscreen></iframe>

 Now we have Prometheus up and running and scraping its own metrics every 15s.
 Prometheus has standard exporters available to export metrics.
-Next we will run a node exporter which is an exporter for machine metrics and scrape the same using Prometheus.
-Download node metrics exporter from [here](https://prometheus.io/download/#node_exporter)
+Next we will run a node exporter which is an exporter for machine metrics and scrape the same using Prometheus. ([Download node metrics exporter.](https://prometheus.io/download/#node_exporter))

 Run the node exporter in a terminal.